66Days-group-learners/VinBigData_Chest_X-ray_Abnormalities_Detection/README.md

 ## Introduction

-The goal of this Kaggle [competition](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection) is to detect abnolamlies on chests X-rays images.
+The goal of this Kaggle [competition](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection) is to detect anomalies on chests X-rays images.

 ## Authors